cptprice1139/altv-sit/README.md

 IMPORTANT NOTE: The offsets in the config file are not perfect and you might strugle with the player facing a prop, to fix this you need to change the `verticalOffset`, `forwardOffset`, `leftOffset` values to adjust the position of the player on a certian prop.

+### IMPORTANT: WHEN USING THE SCRIPT I WANT MY NAME TO BE ADVERTISED ON THE SERVER monke monke

 ## Install

 To install this script, just download the latest release or download the repository